-People like me will spend thousands of dollars for online courses to learn how to make money from blogging.
+People like me will spend thousands of dollars on online courses to learn how to make money from blogging.

-Another highly profitable niche is one that promises to change your reader’s lives in a measurable way.
+Other highly profitable niches are ones that promise to change your readers’ lives in a measurable way.

 You ever wonder why the fitness niche is such a profitable venue?

-People are willing to spend quite a chunk of money on fitness books, or workout equipment because they believe that they will benefit with abs to make the ladies drool, or for the ladies – tone their buttocks to make every man’s head turn.
+People are willing to spend quite a chunk of money on fitness books or workout equipment because they believe that they will benefit from abs to make the ladies drool or for the ladies – tone their buttocks to make every man’s head turn.